Riemannian Denoising Diffusion Probabilistic Models: Experiments

 \section{Experiments}

-We evaluate our method on datasets from earth and climate science, mesh data on learned manifolds, synthetic dataset of high-dimensional special orthogonal matrices, and dataset of molecular conformations under constraints.
-The last two novel datasets have not been studied by existing methods.
+We evaluate our method on distributions defined on mesh manifolds, the high-dimensional special orthogonal group (both with and without a nonlinear transformation), conserved Hamiltonian surfaces in phase space, and molecular conformations under constraints.
+The last three novel datasets have not been studied by existing methods.
+Further experimental details and results can be found in Appendix~\ref{Exp_details}.
+In particular, parameters for each example are summarized in Table~\ref{Hyperparameters} in Appendix~\ref{Exp_details}.